FugueWeb/election/README.md

 * Ensure Metamask is unlocked and on the `Ropsten` test network
 * Ensure that you have sufficient funds to send transactions.
 You can get free test ether by request using [a faucet](https://faucet.ropsten.be/)
+* If you are using Brave browser and are getting an error on Etherscan saying Web3 is not detected, go into your Brave Settings -> Extensions -> Set your Web3 provider to Metamask
 * Ensure that you have approved Metamask to access Etherscan.
 You can check this by opening Metamask and going into Settings -> Connections.
 You should see `ropsten.etherscan.io` listed under "Connected".
 If it's not, add it.
 If it is already there, try removing and re-adding it.
 Then try step #5 again.
 * If your transactions are failing, try raising the `gas fee` to "fast"
 * If your transactions continue to fail, they may be unauthorized.
 You can check whether you have appropriate voting roles by following step #3 above, or by checking the state of your address following steps under "Read from the Contract"